 All staff employed during the demolition and construction stages of the development must undertake site-specific induction training regarding the procedures for waste management.
-Employees of the head contractor will undertake a specific induction outlining their duties and how they are to enforce the waste management procedures.
+In accordance with the engaged head contractors Site Management system.

 Induction training will include the following at a minimum: